Considerations for restoring a virtual machine

 - The staging virtual machine must be in the same vCenter or ESXi (if standalone) as the target virtual machine.

 - The staging virtual machine must not be configured for backup in Druva, except when the target virtual machine is used as a staging virtual machine.

-- Windows Server virtual machines such as Windows Server 2016 must be used for staging and not client virtual machines such as Windows 8 and 10.
+- Windows Server virtual machines such as Windows Server 2016 must be used for staging and not Windows client virtual machines such as Windows 8 and 10.

 - VMware tools must be running.

 Diskpart is used to bring disks online.
 To run diskpart, The virtual machine must be logged in to your local Administrators group, or a group with similar permissions.
 For more information, see https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/diskpart#syntax